Are you feeling hopeless, isolated, and not your usual self?

 - Feel like yourself again without depression

-Other Services At The MindFul Practice in Winter Park, FL
+Other Services At The MindFul Practice in Winter Park and Jacksonville, FL

-Our Orlando therapists offer more than depression therapy.
+Our Orlando and Jacksonville therapists offer more than depression therapy.
 For individuals, we offer anxiety treatment, depression treatment, and trauma therapy.
 As well as post-bariatric surgery therapy, mindfulness-based cognitive therapy, and EMDR Therapy.
 Additionally, we offer counseling for teens, life transitions, and grief.
-These services are offered in person at our Winter Park, FL office and online throughout Florida.
+These services are offered in person at our Winter Park and Jacksonville, FL offices as well as online throughout Florida.